codacy/chart/docs/configuration/integrations/bitbucket-server.md

     !!! important
         **If you're using Bitbucket Server 7.20 or later** you must select the application type **Atlassian product** while creating the new application link.

-        This is necessary to make the integration compatible with Codacy by [forcing the integration to use OAuth 1.0](https://confluence.atlassian.com/bitbucketserver/link-to-other-applications-1018764620.html#Linktootherapplications-LinktoAtlassianproductsorexternalapplicationsusingOAuth1.0){: target="_blank"}.
+        This [forces the integration to use OAuth 1.0](https://confluence.atlassian.com/bitbucketserver/link-to-other-applications-1018764620.html#Linktootherapplications-LinktoAtlassianproductsorexternalapplicationsusingOAuth1.0){: target="_blank"} and is necessary to ensure the compatibility between Codacy and older versions of Bitbucket that only supported OAuth 1.0.

     ![Bitbucket Server application link](images/bitbucket-server-application-link.png)